tx4x/fs/README.md

 Calls [inspect](#inspect) recursively on given path so it creates tree of all directories and sub-directories inside it.

-**parameters:**
+**arguments:**
 `path` the starting path to inspect.
 `options` (optional).
 Possible values:
 * `checksum` if specified will also calculate checksum of every item in the tree.
-Possible values are strings `'md5'`, `'sha1'` or `'sha256'`.
+Possible values are strings `'md5'`, `'sha1'`, `'sha256'` or `'sha512'`.
 Checksums for directories are calculated as checksum of all children' checksums plus their filenames (see example below).
 * `relativePath` if set to `true` every tree node will have relative path anchored to root inspected folder.

 **returns:**